snsun/cgmm_mvdr/README.md

 test.m gives a detailed instruction about how to run the code.

 This code depends on voicebox.
-Doownload and add the path to your mablab. http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html
+Doownload and add the path to your matlab. http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html